steadylearner/cargo-publish-example/README.md

 - Each struct and enum created from them are completely unrelevant except they have the same fields you define.

 - When you use `private_struct!` and `private_enum!`, you can't use pub keyword in it and others use them.
-[It wouldn't be logical if private struct or private enum can have public fields at all.](https://doc.rust-lang.org/book/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html#making-structs-and-enums-public)
+[It wouldn't be logical if private struct or private enum can have public fields.](https://doc.rust-lang.org/book/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html#making-structs-and-enums-public)

 - `nested_macro!` is required to use the other macros from this crate.
-It helps the macros created from this crate to cutomize name etc.
+It is used to make a macro that creates other macros.

 ```rust
 macro_rules! nested_macro {